mojolicious/pg.js/README.md

 ### TypeScript

 TypeScript is fully supported, just pass along a type with your query.
+This works for all query methods.

 ```ts
 interface User {